-3.1 Multi-focal Displays
+3.1.1 Multifocal Displays

 Tomorrow's AR depends on the paradigm shift in display technology today.
 No display on the market, however, provides fully satisfactory accommodation and ocular parallax cues.
-Only two partial solutions appeared in commercial devices:
+Only two partial solutions appeared in commercial devices.

-Multi-focal solutions place optically a flat display to multiple discrete focal planes, such as 2-4.
+Multi-focal solutions place optically a flat display to multiple discrete focal planes.
 Either one depth plane at a time is used, based on the eye-tracking or content information, or the focal distance is rapidly cycled while each plane displays an image of only the optically closest virtual objects.
+The former approach was provided by Magic Leap with two depth planes, tha letter by Avegant and LightSpace Technologies with four depth planes.
 The depth discretization is however limited and noticeable and the fast sweep is penalized by proportionally lower effective frame rate and brightness, and substantially higher complexity of the optics.

-3.2 Vari-focal Displays
+3.1.2 Varifocal Displays